SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

     python3 ../bin/VcfPreFilter.1.0.py -v DNAseq_all_allele_count.vcf -m 10 -M 10000 -f 0.05 -c 3 -o DNAseq_prefiltered.vcf -d y

-The outpout is a vcf file (named as filled in -o option) in which the variant line are filtered as followed:
+The output is a vcf file (named as filled in -o option) in which the variant line are filtered as followed:

 -   1 - an accession of a variant line is considered only if its site